trekr5/sinatra/README.md

-simple Sinatra app with a database
+simple Sinatra app with views and a database